submission001/anonymoussubmission_automl/README.md

-# Code of Anonymous Submission
+# Code of Submission "Multimodal AutoML on Structured Tables with Text Fields"

 ## Install the Benchmark Suite